-The Gateway Concert Bands build skills on the following instruments: flute, oboe (usually beginning in 7th grade), Bb soprano clarinet (which will provide skills for the entire clarinet family), alto saxophone, tenor saxophone, baritone saxophone (beginning in 7th grade - please ask about exceptions), trumpet, french horn, trombone, baritone, tuba , and percussion (mallets, snare, timpani, bass drum, accessories).
+The Gateway Concert Bands build skills on the following instruments: flute, oboe and bassoon (usually beginning in 7th grade), Bb soprano clarinet (which will provide skills for the entire clarinet family), alto saxophone, tenor saxophone, baritone saxophone (beginning in 7th grade - please ask about exceptions), trumpet, French horn, trombone, baritone, tuba, and percussion (mallets, snare, timpani, bass drum, accessories).
 NOTE: Beginning percussion students must have already had at least one year of piano lessons.

-Alto sax, tenor sax, baritone sax, trumpet, trombone, guitar, bass guitar, upright (acoustic) bass, piano, and drumset are welcomed into our Jazz Band following a successful audition in September.
+Alto sax, tenor sax, baritone sax, trumpet, trombone, guitar, bass guitar, upright (acoustic) bass, piano, and drum set are welcomed into our Jazz Band

 Where can I get an instrument?

 Gateway Middle School has some of the larger band instruments which can be rented on an annual (school year) basis.
-These instruments are bass clarinet, baritone saxophone, french horn, baritone, and tuba.
-These larger instruments are usually reserved for 7th or 8th graders, but please contact Mr. Boal for availability and options.
+These instruments are bass clarinet, baritone saxophone, French horn, baritone, and tuba.
+These larger instruments are usually reserved for 7th or 8th graders, but please contact Mr. Morgan for availability and options.

 What if I want to upgrade my child's instrument?